phirabu/parentpal-content/readme.md

 ## Prompt to update media content with claude:

-I have created new media files for the personality and social skills category.
-Can you please update the media section in the following file: /Users/philipp/development/Projects/parentpal-content/content/en/library_topics/personality.json
+I have created new media files.
+Can you please update the media section of the following files:

-Please use the following file as reference: /Users/philipp/development/Projects/parentpal-content/content/en/library_topics/tantrums.json
+Please use the following files as reference: /Volumes/philipp/development/projects/parentpal-content/content/de/library_topics/tantrums.json

-The audio descriptions including the image and audio links are stored in the following file: /Users/philipp/development/Projects/rootwise-course/Rootwise-Masterclass-3-7/en/personality_social_skills/video-descriptions.md
+The audio descriptions including the image and audio links are stored in the following files:

 Please show an example how you update the file.